MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-pick-items-with-inventory-picks.md

 2. In the **Bin Code** field on the pick lines, the bin that the items must be picked from is suggesting per the item's default bin.
 You can change the bin in this window if necessary.
 3. Perform the pick and enter the information for the actual quantity put away in the **Qty. to Handle** field.

     If it is necessary to pick the items for one line from more than one bin, for example because they are not available in the designated bin, then use the **Split Line** function on the **Lines** FastTab.
-For more information about splitting lines, see [How to: Split Warehouse Activity Lines](warehouse-how-to-split-warehouse-activity-lines.md).
+For more information about splitting lines, see [Split Warehouse Activity Lines](warehouse-how-to-split-warehouse-activity-lines.md).
 4. When you have performed the pick, choose the **Post** action.

 The posting process will post the shipment of the source document lines that have been picked, or in the case of production orders, the posting process will post the consumption.
 If the location uses bins, the posting will also create warehouse entries to post the bin quantity changes.